AtticusKuhn/parallel-algorithms/src/cartesian.lagda.md

 open import Agda.Builtin.Sigma

 open import Data.Sum.Base hiding (_⊎_)
---{-# TERMINATING #-}
+-- Note that this definition of tree is bad because it does not terminate --{-# TERMINATING #-}
 --myTree :  Set → Set
 -- myTree a = ( a ⊎ ( (myTree a) × (myTree a)))